girliemac/2-js-basics/3-making-decisions/README.md

 }
 ```

+---

+## 🚀 Challenge

-🚀 Challenge: Create a program that is written first with logical operators, and then rewrite it using a ternary expression.
+Create a program that is written first with logical operators, and then rewrite it using a ternary expression.
 What's your preferred syntax?

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)